Making Traditional Nian Gao Rice Cake: A Step-by-Step Guide

 Now that we have our ingredients ready, it’s time to prepare the Nian Gao batter.
 Start by combining the glutinous rice flour, water, white sugar, brown sugar, and vegetable oil in a large mixing bowl.
 Stir the mixture vigorously until all the ingredients are thoroughly combined.
 Make sure there are no lumps in the batter, as this will affect the texture of the cooked Nian Gao.

-See also Delicious Filipino Rice Cake Recipe
+See also The Deliciousness of Yopokki Rice Cake

 The glutinous rice flour is the key ingredient in making Nian Gao.
 It gives the cake its sticky and chewy texture.
 When mixed with water, it forms a smooth paste that serves as the base for the batter.
 The white sugar adds sweetness to the cake, while the brown sugar gives it a rich caramel-like flavor.
 The vegetable oil helps to keep the cake moist and prevents it from sticking to the pan.